syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Getting-Started.md

 # Getting Started with Xamarin Numeric Entry (SfNumericTextBox)

-This section explains you the steps to configure a SfNumericTextBox control in a real-time scenario and also provides a walk-through on some of the customization features available in SfNumericTextBox control.
+This section explains the steps to configure a `SfNumericTextBox` in a real-time scenario and provides a walk-through of some customization features available in the `SfNumericTextBox` control.

-## Assembly deployment
+## Assembly Deployment

-After installing [Essential Studio® for Xamarin](https://www.syncfusion.com/downloads/xamarin), you can find all the required assemblies in the installation folders, {Syncfusion Essential Studio Installed location} \Essential Studio\\{Version #}\Xamarin\lib.
+After installing [Essential Studio® for Xamarin](https://www.syncfusion.com/downloads/xamarin), you can find all the required assemblies in the installation directory: `{Syncfusion Essential Studio Installed location}\Essential Studio\{Version #}\Xamarin\lib`.

 E.g.: C:\Program Files (x86) \Syncfusion\Essential Studio\19.1.0.54\Xamarin\lib

 N> Assemblies can be found in unzipped package location(Documents/Syncfusion/{Version #}/Xamarin/lib) in Mac.

-## Adding SfNumericTextBox reference
+## Adding SfNumericTextBox Reference

-You can add SfNumericTextBox reference using one of the following methods:
+You can add the `SfNumericTextBox` reference using one of the following methods:

-**Method 1: Adding SfNumericTextBox reference from nuget.org**
+**Method 1: Adding SfNumericTextBox Reference from nuget.org**

-Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
-To add SfNumericTextBox to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfNumericTextBox](https://www.nuget.org/packages/Syncfusion.Xamarin.SfNumericTextBox), and then install it.
+Syncfusion Xamarin components are available on [nuget.org](https://www.nuget.org/).
+To add `SfNumericTextBox` to your project, open the NuGet Package Manager in Visual Studio, search for [Syncfusion.Xamarin.SfNumericTextBox](https://www.nuget.org/packages/Syncfusion.Xamarin.SfNumericTextBox), and then install it.

 ![Adding SfNumericTextBox reference from NuGet](images/Adding SfNumericTextBox reference.png)

-N> Install the same version of SfNumericTextBox NuGet in all the projects.
+> **Note:** Install the same version of the `SfNumericTextBox` NuGet package in all your projects.

-**Method 2: Adding SfNumericTextBox reference from toolbox**
+**Method 2: Adding SfNumericTextBox Reference from Toolbox**

-Syncfusion also provides Xamarin Toolbox.
-Using this toolbox, you can drag the SfNumericTextBox control to the XAML page.
-It will automatically install the required NuGet packages and add the namespace to the page.
-To install Syncfusion Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).
+Syncfusion provides a Xamarin Toolbox that lets you drag the `SfNumericTextBox` control to a XAML page.
+This toolbox automatically installs the required NuGet packages and adds the namespace to the page.
+For installation instructions, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).

-**Method 3: Adding SfNumericTextBox assemblies manually from the installed location**
+**Method 3: Adding SfNumericTextBox Assemblies Manually**

 If you prefer to manually reference the assemblies instead referencing from NuGet, add the following assemblies in respective projects.